maxwroc/battery-state-card/README.md

 ### Entity filtering and bulk renaming
 If you want to add battery entities automatically or if you want to see them only in specific conditions you can use filters.

 If you add entities automatically you cannot specify properties for individual entities.
-If you wanted to set custom names (e.g. if your sensors are suffixed with some common string) you can use `bulk_rename` property to define renaming rules.
+It is possible though to specify card-level properties which will be applied to all entities (see [common options](#common-options)).
+For example if you wanted to set custom names (e.g. if your sensors are suffixed with some common string) you can use `bulk_rename` property to define renaming rules.

 ![filters](https://user-images.githubusercontent.com/8268674/82096304-97240f00-96f8-11ea-9376-a9878f56ce94.png)